 WHAT TO EXPECT: Your treatment will begin with a full-body Balinese massage.
 After, your therapist will coat you in a Boreh mask that’s packed with healing properties, and wrap you in cloth to allow the ingredients to get to work.

-SETTING UP A PRIVATE SPA TREATMENT AT VILLA BATAVIA - SEMINYAK, BALI
+BEAUTIFUL PRIVATE SPA TREATMENT AT VILLA KAYAJIWA – CANGGU, BALI

 BEACHFRONT MASSAGE BALE, TAMAN AHIMSA – CEMAGI, BALI

 The pick of the island’s private luxury villas is ready and waiting to offer you the ultimate Balinese relaxation.
 How about a massage with the sound of the wave rolling into the shore behind you at Taman Ahimsa villa?
-Or overlooking verdant rice paddies in Canggu’s Villa Puri Bawana [our beautiful cover image up top]?
 Or beneath a shaded bale beside your own private pool?

 GUEST SPA AT VILLA SIMONA OASIS – CANGGU, BALI

 Need your nails done too?
 No problem.
-In-villa services include manis and pedis.
-Whether you’re in need of a bit of preening before an island wedding, fancy a group pampering session on a girls’ getaway, or you’re just looking for a chance to chill out away from the Bali bustle, a private villa holiday doesn’t mean missing out on Bali’s world famous wellness treatments.
+In-villa services include mani and pedi treatments.
+Whether you’re in need of a bit of preening before an island wedding, fancy a group pampering session on a girls’ getaway, or you’re just looking for a chance to chill out away from the Bali bustle, a private villa holiday doesn’t mean missing out on Bali’s world-famous wellness treatments.